choicespecs/java-file-upload-demo-application/docs/FLOW.md

       - Returns the detected MIME type string.
    f.
 On `FileSecurityException`: the assembled file is deleted from disk before re-throwing → HTTP 422.
    g.
 Calls `FileService.persistAssembledFile(storedName, storedPath, sanitizedOriginal, size, mimeType, username)` which: looks up the `User` entity, constructs `FileMetadata` with `scanStatus = CLEAN`, and calls `FileMetadataRepository.save` → `INSERT INTO file_metadata`.
-   h. `Files.walkFileTree` recursively deletes the temp directory and all chunk files.
+   h. `FileSystemUtils.deleteRecursively(session.getTempDir())` deletes the temp directory and all chunk files; this runs in a `finally` block so it executes even if security validation fails.
    i.
 Session is removed from the `ConcurrentHashMap`.
 4. `FileMetadataDto` is returned → HTTP 200.